 General vacation/time off policies

 The Dartmouth Neurology Residency Training program is a four-year program.
-During each year of training, residents receive 3 weeks of Vacation/CME (15 Days) and 5 days Sick/Personal time.
+During each year of training, residents receive 3 weeks of vacation (15 days) and 5 flex days.
 Specific details regarding time away can be found on the Graduate Medical Education additional benefits page.